dwarvesf/playground/Engineering/Management/How to build a product sense.md

 ---
-tags: engineering/management, process, documentation, enhancements, management skills
+tags: engineering/management, process, documentation, enhancements, management-skills, product-sense
 author: Nhut Huynh
 github_id: nhuthm
 date: 2023-02-23
+icy: 10
 ---

 Product sense is one of the skill that we has been hearing until today for the Project Manager when he/she is wanting to improve the management skill better and better.
 On this note, I will summarize with my understanding after reading the documentation from the internet, the full link to the document will be including from the reference section.